Magnetic properties of alternating Hubbard ladders: DMRG results for alternating ladders

 The behavior of the total spin density for each leg

 is, however, non-trivial. $S_z(y)$ is depicted in Fig.~\ref{3-2-GS-total-Sz-U8}(b) as a function of the $z$-projection of the total spin, for $L_x=128$ and $U=8$.
 We see that the spin density on each leg increases linearly for the values $\vert S_z \vert \leq L_x/4$, corresponding to the degenerate ground state in Fig.~\ref{3-2-GS-total-Sz-U8}(a).
 For higher $S_z$, corresponding to excited states, the increase continues linearly but with a different slope.
 Most of the spin density is concentrated on the first leg for $0 < \vert S_z \vert \leq L_x /4$.
 Thus the ferromagnetic state is due to the unpaired electrons localized on this first leg.
+We remark that the macroscopic degeneracy in the thermodynamic limit is a consequence of Lieb's theorem in which our numerical results agree with it.

 Additional information is provided by the gaps to the various excitations.
 The spin gap corresponds to the lowest excitation energy from the ground state with $S_z=0$ to an excited state in which the up and down fermion numbers differ by one ($S_z=1$).
 That is,